-This section describes what to do with used toner.
+The following describes what to do with used toner.

 Toner cannot be re-used.
 Pack used toner containers in the container's box or a bag to prevent the toner from leaking out of the container when you dispose of it.

-If you want to discard your used toner container, please contact your local sales office.
-If you discard it by yourself, treat it as general plastic waste material.
+Bring the stored used container to your sales representative or service representative for recycling through our recycling system.
+If you discard it on your own, treat it as general plastic waste material.